sombriks/node-backend-validation/03-address-book-joi/README.md

 ## Noteworthy

 - Check same section from [previous project][proj02].
-Both uses the same stack with little differences.
+Both share the same stack with little differences.
+- [Joi][joi] is indeed a joy to use.
+Define a schema for your payload, call validate inside a middleware and the job is done.

 [node]: https://nodejs.org
 [koa]: https://koajs.com